-Before that, I spent nearly 12 years on the faculty of the West Virginia University School of Medicine, where I was Director of an Institute dedicated to Innate Health, and where I developed and taught courses for the Master’s Program in Public Health.
-I’m still an Adjunct Professor at WVU, teaching two graduate courses online, both focused on resiliency and mental well-being, as well as a Continuing Education course about Resiliency through WVU Extended Learning.
+Before that, I spent nearly 12 years on the faculty of the West Virginia University School of Medicine, where I was Director of an Institute dedicated to Innate Health, and where I developed and taught courses for the Master's Program in Public Health.
+I'm still teaching Continuing Education courses through WVU online, focused on resiliency and mental well-being in education.
 My passion is service to others focused on eliminating stress and accessing wisdom and resiliency.

 What does this have to do with me, you might ask?
 I would answer, "Everything."
 Everything that involves humanity is the product of human thought, and how seriously we take one thought over another, and how well we understand ourselves and other people.
 We have a long way to go to come to peace, but the only way to reach it is to start the journey, one human being at a time.

-Judith A. Sedgeman, EdD, has been dedicated to sharing the Principles of Mind, Consciousness and Thought professionally for more than 30 years.
-Dr. Sedgeman has worked over the years with many other practitioners of the Three Principles throughout the United States and around the world, and is prepared to pull together strong, capable teams for a broad array of services.
+Judith A. Sedgeman, EdD has been dedicated to sharing the Principles of Mind, Consciousness and Thought professionally for more than 30 years.
+Dr. Sedgeman has worked over the years with many other practitioners of the Three Principles throughout the United States and around the world.